wangjunstf/wangjunstf.github.io/source/_posts/The-Rust-Slice-Type.md

 let world = &s[6..11];
 ```
 <!-- more -->
-The s is a reference to the entire String `hello world`, but the world is a slice, it reference to part of the String `hello world`.string slice referring to part of a `String`
+The s is a reference to the entire String `hello world`, but the world is a slice, it reference to part of the String `hello world`.
+String slice referring to part of a `String`

 We can use slices to refer to any part of a string with Rust's `..`syntax, for example: